B3nac/InjuredAndroid/README.md

 2. Start the emulator from Android Studio (I recommend downloading an emulator with Google APIs so root adb can be enabled).

-3. Drag and drop the .apk file on the emulator and the install will start.
+3. Drag and drop the .apk file on the emulator and injuredandroid.apk will install.

 ### Tips and CTF Overview